 (Added 5-9-16) - Accessory Building or Structure: A detached building or structure located on the same lot as the principal building or on an adjoining lot under the same ownership and in the same zoning district, which is customarily incidental and subordinate to the principal building.
 (Amended 5-8-17) - Accessory Use: A use of land or of a building or structure or a potion thereof located on the same lot as the principal use or on an adjoining lot under the same ownership and in the same zoning district, which is customarily incidental and subordinate to the principal use.
-(Amended 5-8-17) - Accessory Family Dwelling Unit: A separate and complete housekeeping unit contained within, or being an extension of, a single family dwelling to accommodate additional family members of a resident of the primary dwelling. - Adult Day Care Facility: A professionally staffed non-residential facility that provides health, nutritional, and social support services to meet the daily living needs of adults in a group setting.
+(Amended 5-8-17) - Accessory Family Dwelling Unit: A separate and complete housekeeping unit to accommodate additional family members or caregivers of a resident of the primary dwelling which is granted a special permit under Section 8.2.

+(Amended 5-10-21) - Adult Day Care Facility: A professionally staffed non-residential facility that provides health, nutritional, and social support services to meet the daily living needs of adults in a group setting.
 Services may include transitional care and short-term rehabilitation following hospital discharge. - Adult Retirement Community Planned Unit Development (ARCPUD): A master-planned development of land for a residential community, constructed expressly for use and residency by persons who have achieved a minimum age requirement for residency of fifty-five years of age or older in accordance with G.L. c.
 151B, § 4 and also incorporating the preservation of natural open space areas as an integral element of the development.
 An ARCPUD may include a variety or combination of housing types that may be sold or leased to individual residents, or may be operated or managed by a corporation or organization having among its principal purposes the provision of housing and resident services for retired and/or aging persons.